Appachcha Kavi: Career

-At a young age, he began to earn his livelihood.
-He first joined the Virajpet Naad Cutchery (Government Office) as a volunteer.
-Then he worked in the police department for some time, after which he found a position in the Omkaaresvara temple of Madikeri (Mercara) at a monthly wage of Rs 8.
-There he was acquainted with Venkatadri Shamarao, a man passionate about music and drama.
-After about two years Appachcha was transferred to Bhagamandala as a Parupathyagara (temple supervisor), where he met Vaidyanatha Bhatta, a Vedic scholar.
-In his association, Appachcha was introduced to the study of the epics (Ramayana and Mahabharata), and other Puranas (Indian mythologies) as well as Vedas.
-This way he obtained a religious education.
+At a young age, he began earning his livelihood.
+He first joined the Virajpet Naad Cutchery (government office) as a volunteer.
+He also worked in the police department for a period.
+He later worked at the Omkaaresvara temple in Madikeri (Mercara), receiving a monthly wage of Rs 8.
+There he met Venkatadri Shamarao, who was involved in music and drama.
+After about two years, Appachcha was transferred to Bhagamandala as a Parupathyagara (temple supervisor), where he met Vaidyanatha Bhatta, a Vedic scholar.
+During this period, he was introduced to the study of the epics (Ramayana and Mahabharata), the Puranas, and the Vedas.
+He thus gained exposure to religious texts and traditions.

 Around 1896, Appachcha was transferred back to Madikeri, where he was made the manager of the Gaddige(the erstwhile Rajas' mausoleum).
 Meanwhile, he pursued his hobby and obtained a few small acting roles.
 A few years later, Appachcha's associate Venkatadri Shamarao started a drama company, where Appachcha was awarded a major role: that of the Raja in the play Chandrahasa by Ramarao.
 In the period 1904-1908, Appachcha wrote his first three plays: Yayaathi Raajanda Naataka, Sree Subrahmanya Mahathmye, and Sathi Savithri, all in the Kodava language.
 In 1907, Appachcha was able to quit his supervisor position and devote himself to the arts.
 In 1908 he established a Kodava-speaking drama company consisting of about 22 artists and toured Kodagu.
 He wrote his fourth play, Sree Kaaveri Nataka in 1918.
 Appacha Kavi was the first Indian playwright to adapt the mythological Yayathi story into a popular play.

 Because relatively few people speak the Kodava language, in 1909 Appachcha closed his original company and started a Kannada language drama company with artists from the neighboring district, Mysore.
 His company toured Mysore, they toured places like Hunasuru, Periyapattana, and Kandalavu, exhibiting plays written by him in Kannada, such as Virata Parva, Sati Sukanya, and Ghoshayathre.
 In 1910, Appachcha went back to his previous job at Bhagamandala, and hence most of his drama activities came to a standstill.
 He retired from this post in 1917 at the age of 52.

 In the year 1926, Appachcha's house was completely burned down by a fire.
 In order to overcome this tragedy Appachcha Kavi started the Kathakalakshepa.
 It was from then onwards that he was known as Haradaasa Appachcha Kavi.